Kanojo ga Suki na Mono wa Homo de Atte Boku de wa Nai: Plot

 Jun Andō is a closeted gay high school student living in Tokyo, with the only people knowing about his sexuality being his boyfriend, Makoto, another closeted gay man who is married with children; Mr. Fahrenheit, his gay online friend and who shares his interest in Queen and is dating a man afflicted with HIV; and Kate, a lesbian and owner of Jun's favorite café.
 One day, Jun catches his classmate, Sae Miura, buying yaoi manga.
 Miura admits that she is secretly a fujoshi and, having lost her circle of friends in middle school after they discovered her hobby, she makes him promise not to tell anyone.
 While Jun finds yaoi to be offensive, as he believes it does not realistically portray the struggles of gay people, he agrees anyway.

 As Jun and Miura grow closer, Miura confesses she has fallen in love with him during Golden Week.
 In an effort to try to live up to the expectations of society, Jun begins dating her, and despite his interest in her, he cannot bring himself to have sex.
 While discussing relationships with Mr. Fahrenheit, he reveals to Jun that his boyfriend died from AIDS last May; after their parents had discovered their relationship and that he had contracted HIV from him, they forbade them from meeting each other and he was denied the opportunity to attend his boyfriend's funeral.
 He makes Jun promise to return his copy of Queen II to his boyfriend's grave when he finally succumbs to AIDS.
 Following the conversation, Mr. Fahrenheit stops going online.

 Later, Jun and Miura go on a double date to an onsen, where Makoto is also present on a family trip.
-Jun suddenly receives a scheduled e-mail from Mr. Fahrenheit, who tells him that he is dying by suicide to be with his boyfriend.
+Jun suddenly receives a scheduled e-mail from Mr. Fahrenheit, who tells him that he will be committing suicide to be with his boyfriend.
 Distraught, Jun runs to Makoto, and Miura catches the two of them together, resulting in an argument.
 After reflecting, Jun decides to tell Miura the truth about his sexuality, but their classmate, Ono, overhears their conversation and mocks Jun, starting a fist fight.
 By the next school day, the entire class has found out about his sexuality.
 Overwhelmed, he attempts suicide by jumping from the school building.